peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* A decimal number rounded to the closest value representable for the given exponent.
+* An arbitrary-precision decimal number rounded to the closest value representable for the given exponent.

 ### RoundToExponent
-    public EDecimal RoundToExponent​(EInteger exponent, ERounding rounding) Returns a decimal number with the same value as this object but rounded to a new exponent if necessary, using the given rounding mode.
+    public EDecimal RoundToExponent​(EInteger exponent, ERounding rounding) Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary, using the given rounding mode.
 The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.

 **Parameters:**